Dobro-bro/easy-spaces/README.md

 # Easy Spaces Aura Sample Application

-> IMPORTANT: This is the Aura version of the Easy Spaces sample application.
+> IMPORTANT: This is the Aura version off the Easy Spaces sample application.
 If you are looking for the new Lightning Web Components version, click [here](https://github.com/trailheadapps/easy-spaces-lwc).

 ![easy-spaces-logo](easy-spaces-logo.png)